HardDie/gsplitter/README.md

 # gsplitter
-Allows you to split files in the current folder into many small directories.
+Allows you to divide the files in the current folder into many small directories, separated by the number of files in one directory or by extension.

 ## Example
+### By count of files:
 ```bash
 $ ls -l
 -rw-r--r-- 1 user users     0 Feb 14 18:21 0001.txt